HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 The conclusion is brief: Going from year to year, it's hard to say what important trends were started or reversed.
 Document size seems to keep growing—at least from 2020 to 2021 to 2022.
 The number of elements per page goes up every year too.
 There may be slightly more `alt` attributes now, but that's relative to itself and we can't tell whether more images now do have an appropriate `alt` attribute set—nor whether its text is really <a hreflang="en" href="https://html.spec.whatwg.org/multipage/images.html#alt">meaningful</a>.

 But with all of this, the Web Almanac will help.
-We're going to look at HTML again—next year, the year after next, and the year after that hopefully.
+We're going to look at HTML again—next year, the year after next, and the year after that.
 And we'll go into more detail again and we'll look back at more years.

 What perhaps we'll also be able to do is to look at conformance too.
 Not everyone may care about this at this time in our field.
 But we're all professionals, and it seems at least relevant to know whether overall, we produce work that corresponds to <a hreflang="en" href="https://html.spec.whatwg.org/multipage/">the underlying standard(s)</a>.
 After all, this shouldn't be a chapter about fantasy HTML—it should be one about HTML that actually works.
 It's one of the most important web standards.